-- Learn the proper technique for a deep squat hold
+- Learn proper squat form and technique for a deep yoga squat

 - Understand the aspects of strength and mobility measured by the squat

 - Know what the aspects of your fitness need work based on your performance in the squat

 Watch the full pose assessment guide video below, and then read on to learn more about the squat, and specifically how you can measure your personal fitness based on your performance in it.

 The Squat is a foundational exercise of any effective fitness program, making it a great indicator of your overall fitness.
 Here are the primary fitness aspects measured in the squat:

 Your ability to remain upright in the squat, without leaning forward or needing something to hold on to.

 Your ability to generate power and support your body weight in the squat.